WTIGER001/sfcmap/README.md

 - Combine markers and image annotations
 - Insert the router
 - Add the concept of a game or world. or a game and chapter / module

+### Loading Processes
+1.)
+User - a user has to be signed in to get access to any other features 2.)
+Map Types, Maps, Marker Types - These are reference data that needs to be loadede

+### FIx User Loading
+User and user preferences are too coupled.
+Changing a preference reloads all the map data.
+Split user and user preferences.
+Only the user id, and assumed groups should be tied to the user object.
+The 'Map' and 'Prefs' should be separate.
+Favor lots of smaller objects.

+Proposed new structure
+- User - uid, name, email, photo
+- Assumed Groups
+- Map preferences (layers) <-- Maybe just make transient
+- General Preferences

+User -> Map Types, Marker Types, Marker Categories, User Groups, Users User & Assumed Groups ->  Map Configs

+When a map loads
+- subscribe to groups and annotations, both stateChanges()
+- subscribe to userAccesses
+- When a new group comes in then add it to the groups list (unless it is already there)
+- When a group is deleted then remove it
+- When a group is changed then update it
+- When an annotation comes in then add it to the group (or create the group if it is not there)